tshihad/hpegl-provider-lib/README.md

 import "github.com/hashicorp/terraform-plugin-sdk/v2/helper/schema"

 type ServiceRegistration interface {
-	// Name is the name of this Service
+	// Name is the name of this Service - a mnemonic.
+The value will be used to
-	Name() string
+	// set the name used for this service's entry in the provider schema Name() string

 	// SupportedDataSources returns the supported Data Sources supported by this Service